How to Make a Meditation App Like Headspace or Calm?

 💡 Takeaways

-Meditation app development seems like a good idea for a startup.
+Embarking on the journey of how to create a meditation app for startup development seems like a promising idea.
 It’s not very expensive or complicated from the development perspective, yet, it can be quite profitable.
-The cost to build a meditation app starts from $14,760.

 • Clear and comprehensive Onboarding Block to introduce the main idea and features of the app.

-• Specific UI with calm colors and smooth animations.
+• Specific motion UI with calm colors and smooth animations.

 • User Profiles that allow to tailor the experience and engage the audience with gamification elements.